 The Kroll Memorial Courtyard in the courtyard area between the original sanctuary and the gymnasium/office portion of the building was built and dedicated to Egon Kroll in 1986, a loving gift to the church from his widow Peggy Kroll.
 It is a wonderful space for meditation, intimate acoustic music gatherings, small group picnics, and more.
 With a cemented courtyard area central to its design, there is also adequate grassy space, a rose garden, well-established trees, and lovely landscaping.

-The Kroll Courtyard also includes a lamp post In Memory of Sharon and Virginue Albertson and wrought iron railing that was a gift from The Reverend Donald Blackstone3.
+The Kroll Courtyard also includes a lamp post In Memory of Sharon and Virginue Albertson and wrought iron railing that was a gift from The Reverend Donald Blackstone.

-Marty Mead added a chokecherry tree to the Kroll Courtyard Garden in autumn 2017 in memory of her husband, Dr. David Mead.
+Marty Mead added a chokecherry tree, brick walkway, and gardens that will bloom throughout the spring, summer and autumn to the Kroll Courtyard Garden in spring 2018 in memory of her late husband, Dr. David Mead.